LearnFood & Beverage

 2. Brand Recognition

-The Golden Arches are recognized by 88% of the world's population.
-This brand awareness took 70 years and billions in marketing to build — it cannot be replicated.
+The Golden Arches are among the most recognized symbols on the planet.
+That awareness took 70 years and billions in marketing — funded largely by franchisees contributing a percentage of sales — and it cannot be bought quickly at any price.

 3. Supply Chain Scale

-Buying for 40,000+ restaurants gives McDonald's purchasing power that no competitor can match, keeping food costs lower as a percentage of revenue.
+Buying for 45,000+ restaurants gives McDonald's purchasing power no rival can match, which keeps food cost lower as a share of revenue and stabilizes pricing when commodities spike.

 4. Franchise System

-37,000+ experienced franchisees who have invested their own capital creates an army of motivated operators.
-The system (Hamburger University, operations manuals, field consultants) ensures consistency.
+Tens of thousands of experienced franchisees who have invested their own capital are an army of motivated operators.
+Hamburger University, operations manuals, and field consultants keep a burger in Mumbai consistent with one in Munich.

 5. Location Density